 Interface (3 out of 5)

 The interface is simple and uncluttered, but gives you the feel of sitting at an actual blackjack table.
 As a nice touch, you can see your position at the table as well as the dealer’s.
 While the graphics are admittedly nothing stellar, they are fine for a free app.
 The layout of options, from betting chips to controls, is clean and neat without being too small for your fingers.

 Actual gameplay progresses fairly easily, and starting up the process is basically intuitive.
 All the expected options are there, from hitting to standing to doubling down.
 If necessary, a button for splitting appears when the option is available to you.
 While some have said that the game feels unfairly stacked toward the dealer, over the long term, the odds don’t seem any worse than Vegas odds.

-Blackjack Free: Options
+Blackjack Free: Options (5 out of 5)